WebDevBootcamp/course-content/module1/lifecycle_of_a_request.md

-# FRCC WebLab Course Content - Lifecycle of a Request
+# FRCC WebLab - Lifecycle of a Request

 Opinion poll: What happens when you click?